 Take this opportunity to get some of the tedious tasks out of the way, like your employee handbook and policies.

 Clearly exhibit that you know your customer base by presenting a targeted marketing strategy.
 Be savvy with social media and online avenues – a lot of it is free – but also budget for software subscriptions, design, advertising and perhaps even staff to manage this part of your business for you.
-If applicable, plan to attend trade shows.
+If applicable, plan to attend retail conferences and trade shows.

 This is the most crucial aspect of the entire business plan.
 If you’ve already been in business, provide past data and numbers.
 If your business is brand new, offer educated forecasts.
 Try to break these numbers down by month or by quarter.
 Cover every inevitability in your budget and leave room for unforeseen costs.
 Your “break-even analysis” should also be included here to show that investors won’t lose money even if you don’t meet your target numbers and that your business will stay afloat.
 Costs vary depending on your business but here are the main areas to consider:

 Packaging and Shipping – Whether you sell in-store or online, you will at least need some type of packaging for each product, and potentially shipping costs.

 A Thorough Small Business Plan for Retail in Summary

 Clearly, this is a part of your small business that will take some time.
 The pieces start to come together with a clear mission and a good team around you.
 A solid business plan for a retail store is a good idea whether you are thinking about taking out a loan or not.
 It will help you hone in on what makes your business unique and how it fits into the market.
-For more information on your retail point of sale system, contact us at KORONA.
+For more information on your retail point of sale system, contact us at KORONA POS.